DevXT-LLC/ezlocalai/README.md

 not a long-context benchmark: compare actual prompt lengths.
 Do not run this alongside the resident server on the same GPU.
 Greedy hash checks are a smoke test, not a proof of quality or of production-sampling throughput.
+Use `--sampling-profile thinking` or `--sampling-profile instruct` for the actual ezlocalai sampling settings; non-greedy runs do not compare output hashes.
+For a focused follow-up, `--backends mtp,dflash2` skips the no-speculation control.

 Single-GPU NVIDIA workers can also A/B test llama.cpp's experimental concurrent CUDA-stream optimization with `GGML_CUDA_GRAPH_OPT=1`.
 It primarily targets